ISU-MAVRIC/MAVRIC-Systems/README.md

 # MAVRIC-Systems
-The repository for the Systems-Team.
+The repository for the Systems Team.
 Includes designs and documentation.

 # Team Structure
 Team Lead: Jensen Mayes